My story

 Who we are

 I completed my PhD in Environmental Sciences at UEA.
-During the day I lead evidence on fisheries management, marine conservation, licensing, planning and strategic renewables for the Marine Management Organisation, a regulatory body of Defra.
-Previous employment includes policy advisor for Defra, and marine and fisheries scientist at Cefas.
+During the day I lead evidence on marine development and fisheries management at the Marine Management Organisation, a regulatory body of Defra.

 Lynda